vCloud API programming guide for service providers

 9

-Undeploy, Power Off, and Delete the vApp
+Undeploying, Powering Off, and Deleting the vApp

 After you undeploy a vApp and power it off, you can use an HTTP DELETE request to delete the vApp object.